 Free - Wheeling Parts: Some mechanical systems will take time to come to a complete stop, after the power source has been shut off.
 Many times these parts are moving silently after the equipment operator has dismounted the equipment.
 These parts can include rotary mower blades, flywheels, and equipment that must go through a full revolution or cycle to come to a complete stop.

 Stored Energy: Any amount of potential energy waiting to be released.
 Injuries occur when the energy is unintentionally or unknowingly released.
-This can include pressurized hydraulic systems, electrical circuits, spring tension, and chemical reactions.
+This can include pressurized hydraulic systems, pneumatic systems, electrical circuits, spring tension, and chemical reactions.

 Thrown Objects: Occurs when material or objects are discarded from the equipment with great force.
 Injuries occur when the object strikes the individual.
 Objects can be throw during mowing processes, from discharge chutes, or tossed from rapidly rotating parts.